Effective Whitney Stratification of Real Algebraic Varieties: Introduction

-Having constructed $X(\CC)$, we obtain an effective Whitney stratification of $X$ via the following two steps: \begin{enumerate} \item we show in Theorem \ref{thm:RealWhitStrat} that if $X_\bullet(\CC)$ is any Whitney stratification of $X(\CC)$ for which each $X_i(\CC)$ is generated by real polynomials, then the corresponding real varieties $X_i$ form a valid Whitney stratification of $X$; and moreover, \item we show in Corollary \ref{cor:whitstratworks} that if a complex variety $Y \subset \CC^n$ is generated by real polynomials, then running the algorithm of \cite{hn} on $Y$ produces a Whitney stratification $Y_\bullet$ for which each $Y_i$ is also generated by real polynomials. \end{enumerate} These two results open the door for stratifying real algebraic varieties via effective complex techniques.
+In the introductory remarks to \cite{hn}, we highlighted the lack of Gr\"obner basis techniques over $\RR$ as a primary obstacle to performing similar stratifications for real algebraic varieties and semialgebraic sets.
+We overcome this obstacle here by examining, for any real variety $X \subset \mathbb{R}^n$, an associated complex variety $X(\CC)$ --- this is obtained by treating (any set of) the real polynomials which define $X$ as elements of the ring $\CC[x_1,\ldots,x_n]$.
+Having constructed $X(\CC)$, we obtain an effective Whitney stratification of $X$ via the following two steps: \begin{enumerate} \item we show in Theorem \ref{thm:RealWhitStrat} that if $X_\bullet(\CC)$ is any Whitney stratification of $X(\CC)$ for which each $X_i(\CC)$ is generated by real polynomials, then the corresponding real varieties $X_i$ form a valid Whitney stratification of $X$; and moreover, \item we show in Corollary \ref{cor:whitstratworks} that if a complex variety $Y \subset \CC^n$ is generated by real polynomials, then running either {\bf WhitStrat} or {\bf WhitneyPolar} on $Y$ produces a Whitney stratification $Y_\bullet$ for which each $Y_i$ is also generated by real polynomials. \end{enumerate} These two results open the door for stratifying real algebraic varieties via effective complex techniques.
 Unlike other efforts in this direction (see for instance \cite{alberti2009isotopic} which stratifies hypersurfaces in $\RR^3$), the algorithm described here works in general for all dimensions.
 Moreover, the same techniques also readily adapt to the more general setting of {\em full semialgebraic sets} (see Definition \ref{def:full}).